MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

 </securityCheckDefinition>
 ```

-* The name attribute is the name of your security check.
+* The `name` attribute specifies the name of your security check ("UserLogin").
-* The class attribute specifies the implementation Java class of the security check.
-We will create this class in the next step.
+* The `class` attribute specifies the Java class of the security-check implementation ("com.sample.UserLogin").
+This class is created in the [next step](#creating-the-user-login-security-check-java-class).
-* The property successStateExpirationSec is equivalent to the expirationInSeconds property of 7.1 login modules.
-It indicates the interval in seconds during which successful login to this security check holds.
-The default value of these properties is 3600 seconds in both 7.1 and 8.0.
-If the 7.1 login module was configured with a different value, you should put the same value here.
+* The `successStateExpirationSec` property is equivalent to the `expirationInSeconds` property of the V7.1 login modules.
+It indicates the expiration period for the security-check's successful state (meaning, the interval, in seconds, during which a successful security-check login remains valid).
+The default value of both of these V7.1 and V8.0 properties is 3600 seconds.
+If you configured a different expiration period in your V7.1 login module, edit the value of the V8.0 `successStateExpirationSec` property to set the same value.

-For the purpose of this tutorial we’re only defining the `successStateExpirationSec` property.
-There is actually much more you can do with [security check configuration](../../authentication-and-security/creating-a-security-check/#security-check-configuration).
-In particular, you can configure your security check to use some advanced features such as blocked state expiration, multiple attempts and “remember me”.
-You can add custom configuration properties, and modify the configuration properties in runtime from the MFP console.
+This tutorial explains how to define only the `successStateExpirationSec` property, but you can do much more with security checks.
+For example, you can implement advanced features such as blocked state expiration, multiple login attempts, or a “remember me” login.
+You can change the default values of configuration properties, add custom properties, and modify property values at run time from the {{ site.data.keys.mf_console }} or by using the  {{ site.data.keys.mf_cli }} (**mfpdev**).
+For more information, see the [V8.0 security-checks documentation](../../authentication-and-security/creating-a-security-check/), and in particular [Configuring security checks](../../authentication-and-security/creating-a-security-check/#security-check-configuration).

-### Creating the security check Java class
+##### Creating the user-login security-check Java class
-{: #creating-the-security-check-java-class }
+{: #creating-the-user-login-security-check-java-class }

-Create a Java class named `UserLogin` that extends `UserAuthenticationSecurityCheck` and add it to the adapter.
-Next, we override the default implementation of the three methods, `createChallenge`, `validateCredentials` and `createUser`.
+In your `UserLogin` adapter, create a `UserLogin` Java class that extends the {{ site.data.keys.product_adj }} `UserAuthenticationSecurityCheck` abstract base class (which in turn extends the {{ site.data.keys.product_adj }}  `CredentialsValidationSecurityCheck` abstract base class).
+Next, override the default implementations of the `createChallenge`, `validateCredentials`, and `createUser` base-class methods.

-* The method `validateCredentials` is where we put the authentication logic.
-Copy the authentication logic code – the code that validates the username and the password – from the 7.1 login module and put it here.
-In this case the logic is very simple – we just test that the password is the same as the user name.
+*  The `createChallenge` method creates the challenge object (hash map) to be sent to the client.
+The implementation of this method can be modified to include a challenge phrase or another type of challenge object to be used for validating the client’s response.
+However, for the purposes of the sample application, you only need to add to the challenge object the error message to display if an error occurs.
-* In the method `createChallenge` we create the challenge message (hash map) to be sent to the client.
-In general, a security check can put here a challenge phrase or some other kind of challenge object that will be used to validate the client’s response.
-This security check does not require a challenge phrase so all we need to put in the challenge message is the error message (if an error was found).
+*  The `validateCredentials` method contains the authentication logic.
+Copy the authentication code that validates the user name and password from your V7.1 login module to this V8.0 method.
+The sample implements a basic validation logic, which verifies that the password is identical to the user name.
-* The `createUser` method is the equivalent of the `createIdentity` method in the 7.1 login module.
+*  The `createUser` method is the equivalent of the `createIdentity` method of the V7.1 login module.

-The complete class is shown below.
+Following is the complete class-implementation code:

 ```java
 public class UserLogin extends UserAuthenticationSecurityCheck {